 If your dog has consumed any of the above foods, we advise calling your veterinarian and taking your dog to the nearest emergency clinic ASAP.

-How to Add the Good Vegetables to Your Dogs Diet
+How to Add Safest and Best Veggies to Your Dog’s Diet

 The best way to add vegetables to your dog’s diet is to slowly integrate them into your dog’s daily meals.

-Additionally, vegetables can be given to your dog as a treat for good behavior; however, just like any other treat, it’s important to not overdo it!
+Additionally, vegetables can be given to your dog as a treat for good behavior.
+But just like any other treat, it’s important to not overdo it!

 As mentioned, some vegetables on this list can cause indigestion, so it’s important to exercise restraint—even if your best friend is giving you the dreaded puppy face!